Skip to Content

 Today, the garden makes for a delightful visit.
 If you have kids, it’s a must: It has a wonderful whimsical children’s garden.
 Read a Florida Rambler story about the McKee Botanical Garden here.

-A highlight of the year is the annual Water Lily Festival.
-It’s June 18, 2022.
-Details.
+A highlight of the year is the annual Water Lily Festival, held each year in June.

 I am always intrigued by old roads and this is one is on the National Register of Historic Places.
 This 8-mile-long hard-packed-sand road runs along the Indian River Lagoon.
 It was constructed in the 1920s to help transport the citrus crop, for which Indian River County is still famous.
 Indian River citrus was transported on Henry Flagler’s Florida’s East Coast Railroad (FEC), which began service here in 1893.